 Corona Virus Outbreak

-We wanted to update all our patients on how we are working, given the constraints of the Covid 19 pandemic and the the implications upon your care.
+We wanted to update all our patients on how we are working, given the constraints of the covid 19 pandemic and the new lock down restrictions of November 5th.

-David Barclay, James Willetts, Amelia Wong, Michelle Hazell
+David Barclay, James Willetts, Amelia Wong, Michelle Hazell, James Stafford.